89bb5e45/89bb5e45.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://criminaljustice.wisc.edu/'>Center for Law, Society, and Justice</a>, University of Wisconsin.
-1180 Observatory Dr, Madison, WI 53706
+subtitle: <a href='https://criminaljustice.wisc.edu/'>Center for Law, Society, and Justice</a>

 profile:
   align: right